jtishey/jsnapy_flask/README.md

 ### Edit the scripts/jsnapy_flask/device_template.yml file to edit credentials and which testfiles to run.

 ### To run pre and post change snapshots;
+1. Run with `python app.py`
-1. Take a pre-change snapshot by entering a hostnaame/IP, selecting Pre, and clicking Submit.
+2. Take a pre-change snapshot by entering a hostnaame/IP, selecting Pre, and clicking Submit.
-2. Take a post-change snapshot by entering the same hostname/IP, selecting Post, and clicking Submit.
+3. Take a post-change snapshot by entering the same hostname/IP, selecting Post, and clicking Submit.
    * Once the post snapshot is complete, it will be compared with the pre-change snapshot and output displayed.
    * Passed tests are green - Indicates all tests passed for the given command
    * Failed tests are red - Indicates a change between the pre/post check
    * Skipped tests are grey - Indicates the test is not applicable to the current config
-3. Click on each section to expand
+4. Click on each section to expand
 <br>

 Still very much a work in progress / weekend project.